Energinet-DataHub/opengeh-wholesale/docs/architecture.md

 Non-terminated jobs registered in the SQL database are monitored.
 Requested jobs are being started as Databricks jobs in the `calculator`.
-The manager continously monitors the Databricks jobs in order to (1) update the job status in the SQL table and (2) publish job completed events to `completed-jobs`.
+The manager continuously monitors the Databricks jobs in order to (1) update the job status in the SQL table and (2) publish job completed events to `completed-jobs`.

 Details: The manager provides the output path of the results to the `calculator` and adds the path to job in the SQL table.